HeadBeeGuy/alt-activities/README.md

 - Activity search system using AND search system with tags
 - Redirect users to their profiles upon account activation and possibly login
-- Add "Sign up/Register" to the top navbar when viewing the page when logged out - currently it's a little hard to find

 ---